 You can view the results of the current test.
 You can also view results from previous tests.
-You must use ProLink III to view test results.

 You can view previous test results and see detailed test reports only if SMV is licensed.

 The transmitter stores the following information about the previous twenty SMV tests: